 Kevin is originally from Chicago, where he spent most his life.
 In 2011, he moved to Georgia for a degree in Fire Science and Emergency Medical Technician.
 He always has had a love for animals but hadn’t realized his passion for working with them until he worked at a county shelter as a Veterinary Technician.
 That job steered him to further his career with animals and veterinary medicine.
 For a short time, he moved back to Chicago to be close to family.
 While he was home, he gained more experience at a private shelter.
 In August 2017, he and his family needed a change and moved to the beach.
 He is excited to be furthering his skills here at VCMB.

 Raised in Conway, and a Myrtle Beach high School graduate, Zhara is a true local to the Horry county area.
 She went to Spartanburg Methodist College but the beach called her back.
 There was never a question that Zhara was born with a deep love for all animals.
 At 14 years old, she was volunteering at local animal shelters.
 By 19, Zhara had her first job at an animal hospital, with a special interest in critical care and surgery.
-Her life is run by her two pets – a French bulldog, Mabel and a tabby cat, Helen.
+Her life is run by her three pets – a french bulldog, Mabel, a pitbull, Maverick, and a tabby cat, Helen.
 During her time off she enjoys hunting for shark teeth at the beach or sightseeing in Southport, NC.

 Katie is a graduate of Siena College in New York.
 She is currently continuing her studies to become a veterinary technician.
 Katie is an avid dog lover who has been training dogs since she was nine.
 She has competed in rally, agility, and confirmation.
 She has done therapy work in nursing homes with her previous dogs.
 She is now training her red Merle Australian Shepherd for service dog work.
 Having worked with animals so long, she is very happy to be working at a clinic that acts as a team for the benefit & well being of people’s pets.